CREATING POSITIVE SOCIAL CHANGE PROJECTS

-Creating narrative that is inspired through an interview.
+Creating narrative for art making that is inspired through an interview.

-BP is the use of personal or collective biography to create an artwork.
+Biographical Portraiture (BP) is the use of personal or collective biography to create an artwork.
 It can be literal or symbolic.
 Interviewing the subject is a tool used to gather content to depict a story, theme, commentary, or perspective.
 Research can be an alternative tool for gathering information other than an interview.
 While BP is often used to portray a single person, it can also illustrate themes and topics that reflect social issues.
 This class includes a followup phone call with Ruth.

 BP is for artists working in any medium, looking for a new and inspiring way to create portraiture that incorporates storytelling.
 This class will provide useful tools that will push the traditional portrait and offer an exciting way of working that can be used for a single picture or for engaging the public on a broader scope.
 Best suited for artists who have a medium they’re already familiar with.
 The workshop that follows BP is Making Art in Service to Community, a workshop that dives deeper into the practices of working with others to create commentary.

 BP is a two part class.
 In this first class, we cover the basics of BP by practicing with someone you know first.
 In the second class, Making Art In Service To Community, we cover a more in-depth understanding of BP and working with the public.

 Key skills you will learn